Macy's Herald Square: Events

 Macy's is noted for its elaborate animated holiday and Christmas window displays in many of its U.S. stores, but most notably at the Herald Square location.
 Each year presents a different theme shown in six windows on the Broadway side of the building.
 Each window includes animated displays with complex scenery, attracting thousands of viewers.
 Since 2012, the windows have been designed, fabricated and animated by Standard Transmission Productions, based in Red Hook, Brooklyn.

 In summer 2007, Macy's mounted a public art exhibition at the Herald Square flagship, using its windows to display pieces from fashion designers Misaki Kawai, Anna Sui, and John F. Simon Jr. Art Under Glass was viewable to the public through that year's fashion week.

+During World War II, Macy's flagship store at Herald Square also served as the venue for the internationally acclaimed Latin-American Exposition of 1942 which showcased South American culture, architecture, culinary favorites, fashion and music in collaboration with the United States Department of State's Coordinator of Inter-American Affairs and the CBS Network of the Americas under the patronage of Mrs. Eleanor Roosevelt and ambassadors from throughout South America.
+It featured daily musical performances by the Argentine composer Terig Tucci under the supervision of the journalist Edmund Chester which were broadcast live to nations throughout Latin-America via short-wave radio as part of President Franklin Roosevelt's Good Neighbor Policy.